jhhoward481/murder-mystery23/names-of-gus.md

 Die Harder ("Daredevils!")

 Homeskillet ("The Greatest Adventure In The History Of Basic Cable")

-Big Baby Burton ("The Greatest Adventure In The History Of Basic Cable")

-Burt the Billowy Bear ("And Down The Stretch Comes Murder")

-Blackstar ("The Greatest Adventure In The History Of Basic Cable")

 Magic Head ("Shawn vs. The Red Phantom")

-SuperSmeller/ SuperSniffer ("Spellingg Bee")

-Slicks ("Tuesday The 17th")

-Peter Panic ("Speak Now Or Forever Hold Your Piece")

 Gus T.T.
 Showbiz (The Extra T is for Extra Talent) ("American Duos")

-Schoonie “U-Turn” Singleton ("Gus' Dad May Have Killed An Old Guy")

-Earnest Lambert Watkins ("Game, Set...
-Murder")

 Mr. Vocab ("Game, Set...
 Murder")